PythonManRemastered/Project-Aether/readme.md

 This is Project Aether.
-We are attempting to rebuild the fundamental of manual programming.
+We are attempting to rebuild the fundamentals of manual programming.